B&W Photo Award winners celebrate mastery in monochrome

 “Ramble and roam.”
 Michael Duckworth

 Feel the irony here.
-A group of walking in the opposite direction of the pointing arrow that frames them.
+A group of people walking in the opposite direction of the pointing arrow that frames them.

 Squad